Galerie Chalette

 Private contemporary art gallery in Manhattan, New York, U.S.

 Galerie Chalette was a private contemporary art gallery in Manhattan, New York, USA.
 It was founded by the married art dealers and collectors Madeleine Chalette Lejwa (1915–1996) and Arthur Lejwa (1895–1972) in February 1954.
 The Lejwas were refugees from the Nazi invasions of Poland and France.
 Initially, their gallery specialized in contemporary French and Polish prints and painting.
 Later they changed its focus to contemporary 20th century American and European Sculpture, and especially the work of Jean Arp.

-"La Chalette" was best known for organizing important group exhibitions which were then offered to various museums around the United States, including Construction and Geometry in Painting (1960), and Structured Sculpture (1960, 1968), as well as their major Arp exhibition, Jean Arp : from the collections of Mme.
+"La Chalette" was best known for organizing group exhibitions which were then offered to various museums around the United States, including Construction and Geometry in Painting (1960), and Structured Sculpture (1960, 1968), as well as their major Arp exhibition, Jean Arp : from the collections of Mme.
 Marguerite Arp and Arthur and Madeleine Lejwa, at the Metropolitan Museum of Art, in 1972.